-Teacher identification of potential/giftedness
+Teacher identification of potential/giftedness (Michael Sayler checklist)

-Teachers can make referrals via an internal school submission using the identification checklist as a guide.
-Completed teacher referrals and checklists are sent to the HPGE & Learning and Support teams for discussion and action.
+Teachers can make referrals via Sentral and can access the identification checklist in the High Potential and Gifted folder on the school's shared Google Drive.
+Completed teacher referrals and checklists are sent to the Learning and Support team for discussion and action.